vodena/BlackFoxPython/README.md

 pip install git+https://github.com/tmrdja/BlackFoxPython.git
 ```
 (you may need to run `pip` with root permission: `sudo pip install git+https://github.com/tmrdja/BlackFoxPython.git`)
+Please note that blackfox depends on [BlackFoxApi](https://github.com/vodena/BlackFoxRestApiPython) which must be available for blackfox to work.
+This means that you may need to install it manually if pip or others doesn't install it automatically.

 Then import the package:
 ```python